History of archery: Asia

 The Mongol armies of Genghis Khan and his successors relied almost exclusively on mounted warriors, who used the Mongol bow (a form of recurve composite bow) as their principal weapon.
 Mongol bows of that period were constructed from leather, horn, and wood with animal sinew outside, held together with fish glue and covered with tree bark to protect against water.
 13th century bows were said to be able to shoot 700–800 meters accurately.
 Warriors would carry two bows, a long one for shooting at range and a short one for close fighting.
 They also carried different types of arrows for different uses, some of which could pierce thick armour.
 The bow was also used for hunting, and warriors were trained from an early age, and competed in tournaments.

 In Korea Joseon adopted a military-service examination system from China that included a focus on archery skills and that contributed to the development of Korean archery as a practical martial art.

 In Asia archery was one of the Six Noble Arts of the Zhou dynasty of China (1146–256 BC); archery skill was a virtue for Chinese emperors.

 The Sasanian general Bahram Chobin has been credited with writing a manual of archery in the tenth century in Ibn al-Nadim's catalogue Kitab al-Fihrist.

 A complete arrow of 75 cm (along with other fragments and arrow heads) dated back to 1283 AD, was discovered inside a cave situated in the Qadisha Valley, Lebanon.

-A treatise on Arab archery by Muḥammad ibn Abī Bakr, called Ibn Qayyim Al-Jawziyya (1292AD-1350AD) comes from the 14th century.
+A treatise on Arab archery by Muḥammad ibn Abī Bakr, called Ibn Qayyim Al-Jawziyya (1292–1350 AD) comes from the 14th century.

 A treatise on Saracen archery was written in 1368.
 This was a didactic poem on archery dedicated to a Mameluke sultan by Ṭaibughā al-Ashrafī.

 A 14th-century treatise on Arab archery, Kitāb fī maʿrifat ʿilm ramy al-sihām, was written by Hussain bin Abd al-Rahman.

-A treatise, A book on the excellence of the bow & arrow of c.
+A treatise, A Book on the Excellence of the Bow & Arrow of c.
 1500 details the practices and techniques of archery among the Arabs of that time.

 An anonymous book written in Picardy, France, in the late 15th century details how archery in medieval Europe was practiced.
 The book was titled Le Fachon de tirer l'arc a main.
 It describes the means of how a yew bow could be made, the kinds of wood that could be used, how to shoot it, string it and different kind of arrows.
 According to the writer, its purpose is for posterity, possibly due to the rise of the gun.

 In Mali, the footmen were dominated by archers.
 Three archers to one spearman was the general ratio of Malian formations in the 16th century.
 The archers generally opened battle, softening up the enemy for cavalry charges or the advance of the spearmen.